raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/automatize_deployment_bitrise.md

 ---
-title: "How to automatize the deployment of iOS applications with Bitrise"
+title: "Continuous integration and continuous delivery (CI CD) with Bitrise"
-description: "Learn how to automate the deployment of your applications through the Bitrise platform.
-CI/CD at your fingertips."
+description: "Learn how to automate Continuous integration and continuous delivery of your applications through the Bitrise platform.
+CI CD at your fingertips."
 date: 2020-04-28
 categories: ["Deployment"]
 tags: ["CI/CD"]